Skip to content

 Stealth Crush: Lael Wilcox came from seemingly nowhere to shatter race records and become the bright shining future of endurance cycling.
 Adventure Journal Quarterly, Issue 05.

 Swimming Holes: Hot sun, cool water, best friends — these are the elements of perfect days.
-Adventure Journal, Issue 02.
+Adventure Journal Quarterly, Issue 02.
 “This wild, free summer life of naked swims and blue skies and best friends and golden afternoons, this is what is real.”
 Reprinted here.

 I am Marianne Vos.
 Bicycling Magazine.
 July 2014.
 I went to Holland and interviewed Olympic and World champion Marianne Vos at her house in Meeuwen.
 (Also available online.)